paveljurca/notes/radky/drama.md

 *

 do země Oz
-napojit sos
+napojil sos
-jak uchopit
+rost a rost
-„dost“
+„Dost?“